CFT-HY/HILA/README.md

         make install
 ~~~

    This builds *hilapp* in hila/hilapp/build, and `make install` moves it to hila/hilapp/bin, which is the
    default location for the program.
 Build takes 1-2 min.
    By default, hilapp Makefile uses clang++ installed in stage 1.
 You can also use g++ with `make CXX=g++`.

 - *NOTE: clang dev libraries are not installed in most supercomputer systems.
 However, if the system has x86_64
-  processors (by far most common), you can use `make static` -command to build statically linked hilapp in
+  processors (by far most common), you can use `make static` -command to build statically linked hilapp.
-  `hila/hilapp/build/hilapp`.
-Copy this to directory `hila/hilapp/bin` on the target machine.*
+  Copy `hila/hilapp/build/hilapp` to directory `hila/hilapp/bin` on the target machine.*

 - Test `bin/hilapp -help`